top of page

 Stoneflies are typically the largest of the aquatic insects trout can regularly add to their diets.
 Unlike the mayflies and caddis which typically only spend one year in their nymph forms, stoneflies can live in the stream anywhere from one to three years in the stream.
 The stonefly nymphs are a favorite for trout, especially in the winter months when food availability is low and they can provide a large snack for the fish.
 As nymphs, stoneflies look similar to mayfly nymphs with three distinguishing factors.
 Stonefly nymphs will have 2 tail appendages, 2 antennae, and a more uniform shape from top to bottom than the more triangular mayfly nymphs.
 Adults can be identified by the double set of wings they possess and are typically visible to the eye upon flight.
 When stationary, these wings lay flat down the stonefly's back.

 Unlike the caddis and mayflies, stoneflies do not have to emerge through the water column when hatching.
 Instead, they migrate to the shoreline boulders or vegetation and pull themselves out of the water where they split their carapace and hatch into adults.
 This migration tends to occur under the cover of night and hatching occurs as air temperatures rise in the morning hours.
 It is when the stoneflies return to the water to lay their eggs can the trout take advantage of them as a food source once again.
 Here in Georgia, anglers can find several stonefly species.
 However, few adults likely make it onto the menu as hatches are typically in very low numbers.
+Check out our article on the best stonefly patterns for fly fishing to learn more about the best stonefly imitations.

 Common Stonefly Species and Hatches